Zepzelca Generic Name & Formulations

 Consider premedication with corticosteroids, serontonin antagonists.
 Initiate only if ANC is ≥1500cells/mm3 and platelet count is ≥100000/mm3.
 Give by IV infusion over 60mins.
 3.2mg/m2 every 21 days until disease progression or unacceptable toxicity.
 Dose modifications for adverse reactions: see full labeling.

-Risk of myelosuppression, hepatotoxicity.
+Risk of myelosuppression, hepatotoxicity, rhabdomyolysis.
 Monitor blood counts with neutrophils, platelets prior to initiation.
 If neutrophils <500cells/mm3 or any value less than LLN: give G-CSF.
-Monitor LFTs prior to, during and as clinically indicated.
+Monitor LFTs, creatinine phosphokinase prior to and during therapy as clinically indicated.
+Withhold, reduce dose, or permanently discontinue based on severity.
+Extravasation resulting in tissue necrosis; monitor during infusion.
+Discontinue immediately if extravasation occurs.
 Moderate or severe hepatic impairment.
 Elderly.
 Embryo-fetal toxicity.
 Advise to use effective contraception during and for 6 months (females of reproductive potential) or 4 months (males w. female partners) after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 2 weeks after the last dose).

 Potentiated by strong or moderate CYP3A inhibitors; avoid concomitant use.
 If concomitant moderate CYP3A inhibitors unavoidable; consider Zepzelca dose reduction.
 Antagonized by strong CYP3A inducers; avoid concomitant strong or moderate CYP3A inducers.